Congress under pressure as states lift electricity shut-off bans during coronavirus crisis

 And not everyone was protected by governors’ orders, which often apply only to larger corporate electric utilities, leaving customers of rural cooperatives and other power providers vulnerable to shut-offs.

 Disconnections are resuming soon as the state bans expire.
 Duke Energy, which serves about 7.4 million electric customers across six states, went beyond other power providers in March by voluntarily suspending shut-offs and waiving late fees.
-But the Charlotte-based electric power company is preparing to resume disconnections in Florida, Indiana and Ohio next month.
+But the Charlotte-based electric power company is preparing to resume disconnections in Florida, Indiana and Ohio.

 “We will continue to assist customers experiencing economic hardship from the pandemic as we begin to return to standard billing and payment practices” in those states, spokesman Philip Sgro said.